Espar-RodBar/Pacman-JS/README.md

 Some parts are made with a little different aproach.

-Watch Ania's full video walkthrough!! [here](https://youtu.be/XD5sZWxwJUk)
+Watch Ania's full video walkthrough!! [here](https://www.youtube.com/watch?v=CeUGlSl2i4Q)

 In this project we use:

-- the drag and drop events
+- Dom manipulation
+- touchstart event
 - addEventListener
-- setInterval
-- setTimeOut
-- every
-- forEach
-- filter
-- map
-- insertAdjacentElement
-- unshift
-- Maths.abs
-- Math.random
+- classList.add/contains/remove
+- Use of some classes (ghosts)
+- Array .push and .shift elements
-- Math.floor
+- setIntervals
-- rest arguments in functions
-- Audio
+- clearIntervals

-And some DOM manipulation.

-Added functionality for touch screen:
+- use this. and bind()

-- touchstart event
+- .find()
-- touchend event
+- forEach()
-- changedTouches for getting position
-- elementFrontPoint()
+- .indexOf()

+For the ghost, they have two movements, one for exiting the ghost lair, and the chase mode.